-- Do the proposed sites comply with the institution's master plan? - What impact will this project have on the campus? - Is the project compatible with adjacent land use?
+- What impact will this project have on the campus? - Is the project compatible with adjacent land use?
 Traffic patterns?
 Way-finding? etc.

 If several sites are being considered, provide a consistent level of detail and apply uniform evaluation criteria for each site.